angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 #### Round 1 - Ryan Hayes - 4C Control

 G1 on the draw, opp mulls to 6.
-Opponent leads Island-Forest- while I cantrip and cast DD on T2 off of DR with a blue fetch still in play.
+Opponent leads Island-Forest- while I cantrip and cast Dd on T2 off of DR with a blue fetch still in play.
 FOW pitching :card[Narset, Parter of Veils] meets FOW pitching :card[Ponder].
 Make the following pile with a SW in hand.